-Reviewers think the Kia Optima is a good value among midsize cars because of its high-end available features, long warranty and strong engines.
+Test drivers think the 2014 Kia Optima is a good value among midsize cars because of its high-end available features, long warranty and strong engines.

 - "Up until just a few years ago, buying a midsize sedan required sacrificing style at the altar of practicality.
 However, one look at the Kia Optima's striking sheetmetal reveals that such a tradeoff is a thing of the past." -- Left Lane News

 - “Whether you seek the most basic LX or the top-of-the-line SX Limited, the Optima always delivers more than what its asking price suggests." -- Kelley Blue Book

 - "Optima aims to deliver upscale accoutrements and a sporty, driver-oriented demeanor at bargain prices, and it mostly succeeds." -- Consumer Guide (2013)

 - "In short, it’s perfect for the majority of people searching for an above average midsize sedan with good manners at a reasonable price." -- Road and Track (2011)

 The Hyundai Sonata also has a roomy, comfortable interior and critics like the cabin’s styling and build quality.
 Test drivers are also impressed with the Sonata’s powerful four-cylinder engines and balanced handling.